1,000,000 free RPC requestsJust a wallet, via x402.

 Client feedback in a centralized database is easy to fabricate.
 A platform operator can add positive reviews, suppress negative ones, or simply delete a rating that reflects poorly on a high-value client.
 The only protection is trusting the platform.

 The Reputation Registry removes that option.
-The client’s Ethereum address is recovered from a cryptographic signature; the contract rejects any call where the signature doesn’t match.
-The recovered client address is verifiable by any observer reading the chain’s event log — not just by the registry contract.
+The client’s Ethereum address is the transaction sender recorded in the event.
+That client address is verifiable by any observer reading the chain’s event log — not just by the registry contract.
 Nobody downstream of the chain — including this explorer — can forge a feedback event or remove one already submitted.

 That address also has a history of its own.
 A wallet that registered six months ago and has made dozens of transactions is a different signal than one created yesterday with zero history.
 Indexers use that history to apply Sybil resistance; the contract itself doesn’t gate on wallet age, intentionally leaving that policy to the application layer.